 The ER diagram for the student enrollment system The PDF provides information explaining the concepts of the project database.
 You may apply this information to your capstone project.
 You can also use it as is or change its content to fit the needs of your project.

 Time needed: 5 minutes.

-Entity Relationship Diagram – shows the structure of data types in a project.
+The Entity Relationship Diagram shows the structure of data types in a project.
 It uses symbols to clarify its parts and relationships.
-Their symbols and applications must be familiarized before you build the ER Diagram.
+Their symbols and applications must be familiar before you build the ER Diagram.